 Also available in audio!

-An Irresistible Christmas Romance–Warm Up with a Sneak Peek of Love and Mistletoe!
+An Irresistible Christmas Romance–Warm Up with a Sneak Peek of Falling for the Firefighter!

 Simone Pascal fidgeted with her purse, her agitation growing as the meeting went on.
 She sat back, not joining in as the women built off each other’s ideas, ping-ponging them through the group, morphing each one from a kernel into something new and groundbreaking that would give them a competitive edge that always led their businesses to the top.